 The Master Trust held guaranteed investment contracts with insurance companies specifically allocated to the Plan in order to provide participants with a stable, fixed-rate return of investment and protection of principal from changes in market interest rates.
-As of December 31, 1999, the Master Trust held guaranteed investment contracts in the amount of \$5,152,000 (\$4,891,000 at December 31, 1998) with insurance companies that have \$&P 500 Index's ratings of AA or better at the time of purchase.
-No more than approximately \$3,064,000 (\$2,904,000 in 1998) of the guaranteed investment contracts is with any one insurance company.
+As of December 31, 2000, the Master Trust held guaranteed investment contracts in the amount of \$5,462,000 (\$5,152,000 at December 31, 1999) with insurance companies that have S&P 500 Index's ratings of AA or better at the time of purchase.
+No more than approximately \$3,255,000 (\$3,064,000 in 1999) of the guaranteed investment contracts is with any one insurance company.

-5. WRAPPER CONTRACTS
+5. Wrapper Contracts

 The Master Trust holds wrapper contracts specifically allocated to the Plan in order to manage market risks and to alter the return characteristics of underlying securities to match certain fixed income fund objectives.
 Wrapper contracts generally change the investment characteristics of underlying securities (such as corporate debt or U.S. government securities) to those of guaranteed investment contracts.
-Guaranteed investment contracts provide participants with a stable, fixed-rate return of investment and protection of principal from changes in market interest rates.
 The wrapper contracts provide that benefit-responsive distributions for specific underlying securities may be withdrawn at contract or face value.
 Benefit-responsive distributions are generally defined as a withdrawal on account of a participant's retirement, disability, death, or participant-directed transfers in accordance with the terms of the Plan.
-As of December 31, 1999 and 1998, the Master Trust held wrapper contracts with notional amounts of \$44,974,000 and \$33,832,000 with a fair value of approximately \$1,274,000 and (\$36,000), respectively.
+As of December 31, 2000 and 1999, the Master Trust held wrapper contracts with notional amounts of \$38,012,000 and \$44,974,000 with a fair value of approximately \$48,000 and \$1,274,000, respectively.